 Are there any tools that help make meal prep easier?

-I cannot live without my food processor and blender.
-I use them both for marinades, soups, pestos, nut-based crusts and more.
-I also use my slow cooker quite a bit and think this is a must-have for new moms.
+I cannot live without my food processor and blender for making marinades, soups, pestos, nut-based crusts and more.
+A slow cooker is a must-have for new moms.
 Another fun tool, but not as crucial, is my spiralizer.
 I love making zucchini noodles and sweet potato noodles with it.

 What are your best tips for successful meal prep?